AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 Please do not combine several bug reports/enhancement ideas into a single issue.
 While it may seem efficient, it also makes it a bit annoying to keep track of them.

 ### Use issues for their intended purpose.
 Please only open an issue if you want to suggest an enhancement to one of existing UCPs or want to report a bug.
-Do not use them as a discussion forum, or a place to suggest new packages.
+Do not use them as a discussion forum, or a place to suggest new items.
 This also means you are expected to use the appropriate issue template.

 ### Test bugs in the latest version.
 Please, when reporting a bug, make sure to test it in the latest *supported* version of BEEMod, and make sure you are using the latest version of the packages.
 I will not help you if either is outdated, as your problem may have been fixed in a newer release.